 Accountants and Auditors

-Mr. Glauberman has wide experience defending auditors and accounting firms in cases alleging that they failed to discover fraud committed by an audit client.
+In addition to his experience in product and technology cases, Mr. Glauberman also has deep experience defending auditors and accounting firms against allegations that they failed to discover fraud committed by an audit client.

-He recently tried an enforcement case against the SEC on behalf of a former Ernst & Young auditor, together with another Winston & Strawn partner.
-The SEC alleged that the auditor failed to discover a fraud at the audit client.
-After hearing two weeks of proceedings, an administrative law judge issued a suspension from practice.
-The case was then heard by the full Securities and Exchange Commission, which reduced the suspension to the minimum possible, over the dissent of one Commissioner who would have imposed no suspension at all.
+He recently tried, with another firm partner, an enforcement case against the SEC on behalf of a former Ernst & Young auditor.
+The case was heard first by an administrative law judge and then by the full Commission, which imposed the minimum possible penalty, over the dissent of one Commissioner who would have imposed no penalty at all.

-Mr. Glauberman has also defended accountants and auditors in cases brought by audit clients (or their bankruptcy trustees) alleging that they failed to discover a fraud.
-His clients in these professional malpractice and fraud cases have included Ernst & Young (HealthSouth), Grant Thornton (Parmalat, Refco), and J.H.
+Mr. Glauberman’s clients in other professional malpractice and fraud-related cases have included Ernst & Young (HealthSouth), Grant Thornton (Parmalat, Refco), and J.H.
 Cohn (U.S. Mortgage).

-Mr. Glauberman graduated summa cum laude from the University of Illinois at Urbana-Champaign in 1994, with a B.A. in Finance.
-He was a member of Phi Beta Kappa, and he was awarded the Bronze Tablet, the university’s highest academic honor.
-Three years later, he graduated cum laude with a J.D. from Harvard Law School.
+Mr. Glauberman holds a B.A. in Finance, summa cum laude, from the University of Illinois, where he was inducted into Phi Beta Kappa and awarded the Bronze Tablet, the university’s highest academic honor.
+His J.D., cum laude, is from Harvard Law School.